International Women’s Day

 Region(s): All of UK

-International Women’s Day is marked annually on March 8th.
-It celebrates the social, economic, cultural and political achievements of women across the globe and promotes women’s equality.
-Each year an annual campaign theme is chosen that runs for the entire year.
-The theme for 2022 is #BreakTheBias.
+International Women’s Day is celebrated annually on March 8th, during Women’s History Month.
+Together they provide an opportunity to celebrate the social, economic, cultural and political achievements of women across the globe and to reflect on the work that still needs to be done to achieve gender equality.
+Each year an annual campaign theme is chosen for International Women’s Day that runs for the entire year.
+The theme for 2024 is #InspireInclusion.

 The International Women’s Day website provides general information about IWD and resources to support it, including: